 6. Share vulnerabilities and secrets, if any

 When you’re dating, it’s easier to be the best version of yourself whenever you’re with your partner.
 Living together is a whole different ball game.
 That’s when you both get to see the ‘real’ person you’re with and can get a sneak peek into what married life can be like.

-This also means hiding any shortcomings, secrets or vulnerabilities becomes that much harder.
-It can be anything from a struggle with addiction to fear of spiders, it will become known to your partner eventually when you are living under the same roof.
+This also means that hiding any shortcomings, secrets, or vulnerabilities becomes that much harder.
+Be it a struggle with addiction or fear of spiders, it will become known to your partner eventually when you are living under the same roof.
 Why not address these not-so-nice aspects of your life before making the big move and spare your partner any unpleasant surprises?

 7. What if it doesn’t work out?